 The Ph.D. in Business Administration is a degree of the Graduate School of Duke University.
 Information on how to apply and deadlines for application can be obtained directly from the Graduate School at www.gradschool.duke.edu.

 The Fuqua School of Business offers financial support to all those admitted to the Ph.D. program.
 The following support is offered in the first year:

-(1) A full tuition grant, registration and mandatory health fees while in the program,
+(1) A full tuition grant, including registration fees and mandatory health insurance while in the program.

-(2) A yearly stipend of $30,000 for the first year and $27,000 for years two through five (as part of their doctoral training and educational experience, students would work as research and teaching assistants for an average of 10 per week in year one and 6 hours per week in years two through five;
+(2) A yearly stipend dispersed in 12 monthly installments for the five years of the program, contingent upon satisfactory academic progress.(As part of their doctoral training and educational experience, students would work as research and teaching assistants for an average of 10 hours per week in year one and 6 hours per week in years two through five.

-(3) Additional research assistantship funds of approximately $3000 per year (roughly four hours per week) are also available beyond the first year).
+(3) Additional research assistantship opportunities (roughly four hours per week) are also available beyond the first year.